 How Much Does it Cost to Create a Learning App?

 When it comes to app development costs, it certainly depends on the type of solution you’re envisioning.
-A language learning app like Duolingo may cost around $80K, and something like Google Classroom will likely go over $100K — $150K because it’s built on the foundation of several Google products, e.g., Google Documents.
+A decent proof of concept for a language learning app like Duolingo may cost around $80K, and something like Google Classroom will likely go over $100K — $150K because it’s built on the foundation of several Google products, e.g., Google Documents.

 Please note that we’re talking only the MVPs in this example above.
 Duolingo and Google Classroom obviously have long passed the million-dollar mark in their development budgets.
 But they all had to start somewhere.